W9KSB/W9KSB-Antenna-Rotator/README.md

 | SMA cable | 1 | $6.99 | https://amzn.to/45tG7sN |
 | SMA bulkhead | 1 | $5.98 | https://amzn.to/49TQMhJ |

+*These are the parts I ordered and used.
+Links below are affiliate links and I may earn a small commission on the sale at no additional cost to you.*
 ---

 # 🧠 Software Architecture Deep Dive